t4d-gmbh/working-with-git/source/content/history/diff.md

 <strong style="color:black">git diff &nbsp;[{octicon}`link-external;0.8em;log`](https://git-scm.com/docs/git-diff)</strong> shows you **what exactly changed** between different files, branches and even repositories.

 {% if page %}
 `git diff` is one of the most essential commands for investigating changes in your Git repository.
-It shows you **exactly what changed** between different versions of your files.
+It reports in a standardized format a set of exact changes between different versions of your files.

 ::::{grid}
 :::{grid-item-card} Working Directory vs Staging Area